matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/8 Summary.md

 * **Boundary Value Analysis**
   * Test cases are designed based on boundary values
 * **Decision table testing**
-  * Test cases are designed to exercise the combinations of conditions and the resulting actions shown in a decision table
+  * Test cases are designed to exercise the combinations of conditions & the resulting actions shown in a decision table
 * **State transition testing**
   * Test cases are designed to exercise elements of a state transition model
 * **Use case testing**